Kuroshio Current: Physical properties

 Similar to the Atlantic Ocean's Gulf Stream, the Kuroshio Current creates warm ocean surface temperatures, and significant moisture in the atmosphere along the western Pacific basin, and thus produces and sustains tropical cyclones.
 Tropical cyclones, also known as typhoons, are formed when atmospheric instability, warm ocean surface temperatures, and moist air are combined to fuel an atmospheric low-pressure system.
 The Western North Pacific Ocean experiences an average of 25 typhoons annually.
 The majority of typhoons occur from July through October during northern hemisphere summer, and typically form where the Kuroshio Current is the warmest near the equator.
 Typhoons tend to track along the current's warm water poleward until they dissipate in colder waters.

 The strength (transport) of the Kuroshio varies along its path and seasonally.
-Within the Sea of Japan, observations suggest that the Kuroshio transport is relatively steady at about 25Sv (25 million cubic metres per second).
-The Kuroshio strengthens significantly when it rejoins the Pacific Ocean, reaching 65Sv (65 million cubic metres per second) southeast of Japan, although this transport has significant seasonal variability.
+Within the Sea of Japan, observations suggest that the Kuroshio transport is relatively steady at about 25 Sv (25 million cubic metres per second).
+The Kuroshio strengthens significantly when it rejoins the Pacific Ocean, reaching 65 Sv (65 million cubic metres per second) southeast of Japan, although this transport has significant seasonal variability.
 The Kuroshio Current splits into Kuroshio Current extension and the Tsushima Current, as the currents wrap around Japanese Island and reconnects, changes in flow will impact the flows of the other currents.

 The path of the Kuroshio may have been different in the geologic past based on historical sea level and bathymetry, however there is currently conflicting scientific evidence.
 It has been proposed that lower sea-level and tectonics may have prevented the Kuroshio from entering the Sea of Japan during the last glacial period, approximately c.
 115,000 – c.
 11,700 years ago, and remained entirely within the Pacific basin.
 However, other proxies and ocean models have alternatively suggested that the Kuroshio path was relatively unaltered, possibly as far back as 700,000 years ago.